 Nasal irrigation is a hygienic health practice that has been used for at least five centuries.
 It is effective against symptoms caused by allergies, the common cold, sinus problems, and other issues that occur in the nasal cavity.
-In the era of the Coronovirus (COVID-19), it can also be an excellent practice to add to your daily health regimen.
+It can also be an excellent practice to add to your daily health regimen.

 Also known as nasal lavage or nasal wash, this practice has been around since the times of Ayurvedic medicine.
 Its effects are the result of a thorough rinsing process, which removes any debris and mucus which may be causing blockages and problems in the nose and sinuses.

 Due to the presence of salt in the solution, it can be compared to the all-too-common nasal sprays, which have a similar effect.
 However, nasal irrigation is much more thorough and, thus, more effective.

 One particular benefit of nasal irrigation is the ability to perform a sinus rinse.
 Millions of people are affected by sinus problems, which lead to facial pain and clogged nasal passages.
 A sinus rinse can help to fight both acute and chronic sinus problems.